 When creating landing pages, it is important to keep the right balance.
 While you don't want your target audience to be bored by your content, you also don't want to overwhelm them with too many features.
 So avoid flying graphics, an exaggerated colour profile and links that lead users away from site .

 There is only one place where you should set visual accents: the CTA - the call to action.
-Because this is the absolutely most important part of your site and it should be clearly recognisable.
-So use colours skilfully to guide your users to the goal and to induce them to make a purchase.
-Avoid any distractions that could prevent users from converting on your landing page.
+Because this is the absolutely most important part of your site and it should be clearly recognizable.
+So use colors cleverly to guide your users to the goal and make them close the deal.
+Avoid any distractions that could keep users from converting on your landing page.